DorianDepriester/Elasticipy/docs/source/example_StiffnessTensor.rst

 >>> E.plot3D()

+It is advised to use interactive plot to be able to zoom/rotate the surface.
+For flat images (i.e. to put in document/articles), we can use plot the values as a Pole Figure (PF):

+>>> E.plot_as_pole_figure()

-Alternatively, we can only plot its value on X-Y, X-Z and Y-Z sections:
+Alternatively, we can plot the Young moduli on X-Y, X-Z and Y-Z sections only:

 >>> E.plot_xyz_sections()

 Hyperspherical functions
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Hyperspherical functions cannot plotted as 3D surfaces, as their values depends on two orthogonal directions.
-But at least, for a each first direction, we can consider the mean value for all the orthogonal directions for plotting:
+But at least, for a each direction **u**, we can consider the mean value for all the orthogonal directions **v** for
+plotting:

 >>> G.plot3D()

-Alternatively, we can see the minimal values for each orthogonal directions (instead of the mean):
+Instead of the mean value, we can consider other statistics, e.g.:

 >>> G.plot3D(which='min')

-This also work for ``max`` and ``std`` (standard deviation)
+This also works for ``max`` and ``std``.

 When plotting the X-Y, X-Z and Y-Z sections, the min, max and mean values are plotted at once: